DistroWatch Weekly |

 Haiku is an interesting creation for several reasons.
 First of all, it does not generally feel like a modern operating system.
 The look of the desktop, the icons, the layout, the lack of user accounts - all of this feels very much a product of the 1990s.
 Which makes sense, Haiku is following in the footsteps of the BeOS legacy.
 In some ways the project has defied modernization, for better or for worse.

 However, in disregarding many modern tools, Haiku has also stayed relatively small, fast, and efficient.
 It focuses on one market (the desktop) and strives to be responsive and consistent in its design which it accomplishes beautifully.
-It installs, boots, shutdowns, and responds faster than about 95% of the Linux distributions I have used.
+It installs, boots, shuts down, and responds faster than about 95% of the Linux distributions I have used.
 The focus on providing graphical utilities and keeping a trim collection of utilities means Haiku is approximately on par in terms of user friendliness with such mainstream Linux distributions as Linux Mint or Pop!_OS, while being a fraction of their size.

 However, there are some downsides to not modernizing.
 The application menu does not offer much in the way of organization or searching for programs, which means if we install a dozen new programs the feather menu soon becomes large and unwieldy.
 The lack of user accounts means Haiku is really only suitable for single-user systems and ones where the user does not wish to use passwords or encryption at that.
 This puts Haiku into a small, special niche.
 An important niche to be sure, but a relatively small one.